CAUV / Agricultural District

 Tax and CAMA data for Real Estate and Manufactured Homes

-To download the current tax year real estate and manufactured home data, click HERE and a zip file will begin to download in your browser.
+To download the current tax year real estate and manufactured home data, select the file below and a zip file will begin to download in your browser.

 If you require a different file format, then you can email our software vendor at SUPPORT.